 Healthcare in Luxembourg: The state system

 The state provides free basic health coverage to all citizens, and all employed citizens and employees contribute to this system.
 All dependent family members are covered by family members who pay into the insurance system.
 Children are covered under their parents, and students are covered until age 27.
-Coverage includes most treatment by your general practitioner or specialists, any laboratory tests, prescriptions and hospitalisation.
+Coverage includes most treatment by your general practitioner or specialists, any laboratory tests, prescriptions and hospitalization.
 Learn more about the social security system in Luxembourg in our article here.

 Who is covered?